 With its Pocket Operators, Teenage Engineering has released exciting pocket synthesizer grooveboxes in the past that can do a lot.
 Timothy Lamb (Trash80) is currently developing an instrument that goes in the same direction but with significantly more power.

-The DirtyWave M8 is an open-source music tracker and sequencer that is powered by a Teensy 4.0 and inspired the Little Sound DJ tracker.
+The DirtyWave M8 is a music tracker and sequencer that is powered by a Teensy 4.0 and inspired the Little Sound DJ tracker.
 It features 8 monophonic tracks, 255 patterns, 128 instrument tables for advanced modulation, 64 instruments per song, live arranger mode, and MIDI in/out.
 At the synthesis level, there is a lot but also well-known to discover.

 3 Synthesis Engines For Long Fun